The air you breathe encroaches

 And raven hair.

-We are busy working to bring Dylan Thomas's "The air you breathe" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Dylan Thomas's "The air you breathe" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "The air you breathe" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.